-Targeted therapy for acute myeloid leukaemia (AML)
+Targeted therapy for AML

-|A new type of drug treatment called immunotherapy uses the body’s own immune system to fight cancer.
-This is still experimental for AML, but it is being tested in some clinical trials.
-Ask your doctor if there are any recent advances that might be relevant for you.|
+Immunotherapy uses the body’s own immune system to fight cancer.
+This is more commonly used for ALL, but it may be used in some clinical trials for AML.
+Ask your doctor if there are any trials that might be suitable for you.

 View the Cancer Council NSW editorial policy.